Kannada cinema: 2020-21

 Pedro had its world premiere in the New Currents Section at the 26th edition of the Busan International Film Festival. and was shortlisted for the Directors Fortnight Cannes 2020.
 It went on to win the Best Director Award in the Crouching Tigers competition section at the Pingyao International Film Festival in Shanxi, China.
-It was also the joint winner of the Montgolfiere D'Argent Award at the Festival Des 3 Continents, France.
-It was also screened at the Indian Film Festival of Los Angeles(IFFLA) and at the Indian Film Festival of Melbourne.Dollu was screened at the Dhaka International Film Festival.
+It was also the joint winner of the Montgolfiere D'Argent Award at the Festival Des 3 Continents, Nantes, France.
+It was screened at the Indian Film Festival of Los Angeles(IFFLA) and at the Indian Film Festival of Melbourne.
+It was also screened at BFI London Film Festival, Golden Horse Film Festival and Awards, IndieLisboa International Film Festival, Kazan Film Festival, IFFSA Toronto and Greek Film Archive 12th Athens Avant-Garde Film Festival.
+Dollu was screened at the Dhaka International Film Festival.
 It was shortlisted for screening at 72nd Berlinale's European Film Market and the Dallas ft worth South Asian Film Festival (virtual).
 It was also screened at the Caleidoscope Indian Film Festival Boston where it won the Best Indian Film award.
 It also won the Best Kannada Movie award at Innovative International Film Festival.
 Namma Magu received recognition from the International Organization for Migration (IOM).